If you find prospecting hard, you are not alone.

 If you are scrambling day in and day out to find, connect, engage and close prospects, consider adding LinkedIn Sales Navigator to your toolkit.

-According to Linkedin, when sales reps use the platform on an average they gain:
+According to LinkedIn, when sales professionals use the platform, on average, they gain:

 - +17% higher win rates when saving leads to Sales Navigator